mholson/mho_bespoke_notes/README.md

 ![GitHub Banner](/assets/mho_latex.png)
 # mho LaTeX

-This repository is a collection of my public facing tex files and my custom style files.
-Some files will not work out of the box because the appropriate assets, such as images, are not part of this repository.
-However, I do hope that this brings someone a little tex inspiration for their own setup much in the same way that I have benefited from the shared work of others.
+Welcome to this repository!
+It serves as a collection of my public-facing LaTeX (often pronounced "Lay-tech" or "Lah-tech") files, accompanied by my custom style files.

+Please be aware that some of these files might not compile successfully right out-of-the-box.
+This is mainly due to certain assets, like images, that are required but not included in this repository.

+I genuinely hope that my work sparks a bit of LaTeX inspiration in your projects.
+I've been greatly inspired by the generous contributions of the community, and I aim to give back in the same spirit.

+Happy TeX-ing!

 ## Cheatsheets
 ### Doom Emacs Cheatsheet